wyrover/Switch/README.md

 - **Pcf::TUnit** namepsace contains a unit test framework.

 #Objectives and Mission
-- Pcf is a powerful, yet easy to use platform to build your applications upon
+- **Pcf** is a powerful, yet easy to use platform to build your applications upon
-- Pcf allows you to build highly portable applications (write once – compile and run anywhere)
+- **Pcf** allows you to build highly portable applications (write once – compile and run anywhere)
-- Pcf is modular and scalable from embedded applications
+- **Pcf** is modular and scalable from embedded applications
-- Pcf provides consistent, comprehensive and comprehensible programming interfaces
+- **Pcf** provides consistent, comprehensive and comprehensible programming interfaces
-- Pcf is written in fast, efficient C++14.
+- **Pcf** is written in fast, efficient C++14.
-- Pcf favors simplicity over complexity ("as simple as possible, but not simpler")
+- **Pcf** favors simplicity over complexity ("as simple as possible, but not simpler")
-- Pcf aims for consistency in design, coding style and documentation
+- **Pcf** aims for consistency in design, coding style and documentation
-- Pcf emphasizes source code quality, in terms of readability, comprehensiveness, consistency, style and testability
+- **Pcf** emphasizes source code quality, in terms of readability, comprehensiveness, consistency, style and testability
-- Pcf aims to make C++ programming fun again Guiding Principles
+- **Pcf** aims to make C++ programming fun again Guiding Principles
 - Strong focus on code quality, style, consistency and code readability –all code must satisfy our coding style guide
 - Strong focus on tests (automated unit tests with high coverage)
-- Build on top of solid foundations – use existing proven C libraries (e.g. libcurl, icu, zlib, SQLite) where it makes sense
+- Build on top of solid foundations – use existing proven C libraries (e.g. Curl, rs232, zlib,...) where it makes sense